legovader09/Idle-Slayer-Mods/ModTemplate/README.md

-To get started with this mod template, open PowerShell and run the following command in **PowerShell**:
+To get started with this mod template, open **PowerShell**, then copy and run the following command:

 **IF MOD MANAGER V1**
 ```powershell